hugoocoto/vicel/README.md

 ## About

-Create, read and write files based on cells.
+Create, read and write files based on cells. (<- this is the idea)

 ## Mappings